Kids SecuriDay Mentor Code of Conduct

 1. Be a good ambassador.
 Your behaviour and comments online reflect on the event, so do not engage in behaviour online that would not be acceptable at the event.

-2. If your personal profiles identify you as having a volunteer role with Kids SecuriDay, please avoid making comments that could be interpreted as an official statement.
+2. If your personal profiles identify you as having a role with Kids SecuriDay, please avoid making comments that could be interpreted as an official statement.

 3. It is important to remember that social media is often unmoderated, and so the potential for offensive remarks and opinions is therefore greater than many other forms of public expression.
-A person who could be identified as a Kids SecuriDay volunteer and who posted derogatory comments of Kids SecuriDay event or volunteers, or offensive, racist or obscene material even in their own time and using their own resources, would be in breach of the Standards of Behaviour/Representation section of the Kids SecuriDay Volunteer Code of Conduct.
+A person who could be identified as a Kids SecuriDay mentor and who posted derogatory comments of Kids SecuriDay event or volunteers, or offensive, racist or obscene material even in their own time and using their own resources, would be in breach of the Standards of Behaviour/Representation section of the Kids SecuriDay Mentor Code of Conduct.

 Official Public Comment to the Media: